samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 >
 > Players need to feel like they’re in control of their characters, the choices they make matter, and what they do has some effect on the outcome of the adventure and on the game world.
 Keep that in mind as you’re planning adventures.
 If your adventure relies on certain events, plan for multiple ways they might come about, or be prepared for clever players to prevent those events from happening as you expect.
 Otherwise, your players might end up feeling railroaded.
 >
 > On the flip side, players sometimes willfully disregard the adventure hooks you put in front of them and go entirely off the rails.
-See “[Respect for the DM](/sources/dnd/dmg-2024/the-basics#RespectfortheDM)” in [chapter 1](/sources/dnd/dmg-2024/the-basics) and “[Draw In the Players](#DrawInthePlayers)” later in this chapter for advice about dealing with this situation.
+See "[Respect for the DM](/sources/dnd/dmg-2024/the-basics#RespectfortheDM)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) and "[Draw In the Players](#DrawInthePlayers)" later in this chapter for advice about dealing with this situation.
 >
 > One way to give players impactful choices is to keep multiple adventure possibilities available to them at the same time.
 If the characters have two or three things they can investigate or pursue, they have a meaningful choice.
 And if whatever threads they don’t investigate turn into bigger problems, you’ve clearly demonstrated that their decisions matter.